Our Commitment to Diversity, Equity, & Inclusion

 - Number of successful applicants (grantees), by diversity categories and percent of successful applications

-DEI-focused programs and services
+DEI-focused Programs and Services

 - Number of grantees who receive training, technical assistance, or other services

-LCC applicants and UP Participants
+LCC Applicants and Universal Participation Initiative Participants

 - Number of applicants, by diversity categories